Here are some general rules that you should follow while writing for Massive. Please tattoo them all on your brain:

 Jell-O (for the trademarked product); jello (as the generic term).

 Measurements: General measurements in US/Imperial units.
 Data taken from a study should be the same units used there.
-If it’s metric, also convert to US.
+If it’s metric, use that but also convert to US.

 Metaphors & similes: They can be useful on occasion, but your go-to explanation should be straightforward (or, in the words of writing teachers everywhere: show, don’t tell).
 Metaphors often add an unnecessary layer of complexity for the reader.

 Names: If two people have the same last name, it is OK to distinguish them by continuing to use first names even after first reference.
 We generally don't use courtesy titles ("Ms./Mr./Mx./Dr." etc.), see Attribution of Researchers.

 Numbers: AP style: write out one through nine.
 Numerals for 10 and above.
 Numerals for ages (“the 6-year-old had six apples”).